Ideas in IELTS Essays & in IELTS Speaking

 2024 IELTS Speaking Part 1 Topics

-Tip 1: The examiner will first ask about your Work, Study, Home or Hometown.
+The first topic you get will be: WORK / STUDY or HOME or HOMETOWN.
+You must prepare your past, current and future plans and experiences for those topics.
 You can find questions for those topics here: Common Topics For Part 1 Speaking Page.

 1. Advertisement